Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 The authors propose, though, that EBV provides the crucial connection in ME/CFS.
 In their 2021 paper, “Epstein-Barr Virus and the Origin of Myalgic Encephalomyelitis or Chronic Fatigue Syndrome“, the same authors proposed that the Th2 immune shift sometimes seen in ME/CFS has left ME/CFS patients vulnerable to EBV reactivation.

-It turns out EBV may, in some individuals, target specific cells in the pituitary which regulate ACTH secretion when infections are present.
-A direct EBV infection of these pituitary cells could decrease ACTH production and thus produce low cortisol levels.
+It turns out EBV may, in some individuals, target specific cells in the pituitary that regulate ACTH secretion thus reducing it and resulting in low cortisol levels.

 ASIA